La siguiente información esta también disponible en castellano.

 - Original and photocopy of roundtrip air ticket showing arrival in and departure from the Philippines

 - Cash payment for application processing (refer to Consular Fees)

-- Letter of Endorsement of Sending Company, if travel is for business purposes
+- Entry Exemption Document which is issued in DFA Manila and copy of Letter of Endorsement of Sending Company, if travel is for business purposes

 - Additional requirements such as clearance certificate from the Ministry of Justice and bank statements may also be requested